PayButton/paybutton/docs/README.md

 > **The ‘text’ parameter specifies the default text displayed on the button.**

 ?> This parameter is optional.
 Default value is ‘Donate’.
 Possible values are any string.
+It has no effect on the widget.

 **Example:**
 <!-- tabs:start -->